-Torres added that returning a day early would give Royal Caribbean “more time to completely clean and sanitize the ship” before it’s next scheduled sailing, which would have Oasis departing Port Canaveral on Sunday, January 13th.
+Torres added that returning a day early would give Royal Caribbean “more time to completely clean and sanitize the ship” before its next scheduled sailing, which would have Oasis departing Port Canaveral on Sunday, January 13.

 “Only The Common Cold Is More Prevalent”

-In a letter distributed to passengers, Royal Caribbean explained what was about to happen.
+Royal Caribbean explained what was about to happen in a letter distributed to passengers.
 “As you may have heard from the Captain’s announcement,” it read, “we have unfortunately experienced an increase in guests who have reported gastrointestinal symptoms.
-In an abundance of caution, we have made the difficult decision to return to Port Canaveral, Florida, on Saturday morning, instead of visiting Cozumel, Mexico.
+In an abundance of caution, we have made the difficult decision to return to Port Canaveral, Florida, on Saturday morning instead of visiting Cozumel, Mexico.
 Based on our arrival time, we expect the debarkation process to start around 8 a.m. and should be finished around [noon].”

 Realizing that an early return would inconvenience many, Royal Caribbean’s letter also indicated they would be providing up to $200 per person for domestic flights, and up to $400 per person for international flights for change fees, or up to $200 per stateroom for a one-night hotel stay.

 Some passengers set to depart on the next sailing are concerned that there won’t be enough time to get the ship thoroughly, but Royal Caribbean is offering assurances via its Twitter feed.

 “Unfortunately,” they said to one such passenger, “we did experience an outbreak on the current Oasis sailing.
 I see you’ll be boarding on Sunday, but there’s no need to worry.
 We’re taking all necessary precautions to ensure your safety as well.”